Haunting Paranormal: Ghost Story Collection – Review of Series Openers from M.L. Bullock’s

 He knows what has happened.
 He knows the witches haunt the homes of the dwellers.
 And, he knows of “the beats.”

 Existing in the shadows since the dawn of time, the witches possess the ability to echo the wildest beats nature has ever known.
 From the crashing of tides to the eruptions of volcanos, carrying with them the tromps of the mighty dinosaurs, the silhouette witches merge these beats into a wild but capturing rhythm that overcomes these dwellers.
 In spasmatic movement, they flee their premises of shallow dreams in a mad, hypnotic craze.
 Moving unnaturally, limbs contorted, bones snapping and breaking. they arrive at the prairie and continue on with their “Autumn Dance.”
-Tear marks appear on their bodies and foul innards and toxic entrails spill out.
+Puncturing rips appear on their skin as their foul entrails spill out.
 Clots of blood drip in pulps.
 Broken bones fall from their sources and litter the lands.

 Albert hears this dance and all the accompanying footsteps.
 He prays to The One Outside for their redemption.